How To Find Support After the Death of a Pet

 Dealing with someone else’s grief

 Dealing with someone else’s loss is best done with tact, patience, and a willingness to listen rather than to speak.
 Most people don’t like hearing, “I know just how you feel.”
-It often sounds patronizing or condescending, even though you don’t mean it to.
+It often sounds patronizing, even though you don’t mean it to.
 Better to say something like, “I know your dog meant so much to you.”

-Though it can be awkward to try to comfort someone whose pet has died, it’s important to acknowledge that there was a loss.
+Though it can be awkward to try to comfort someone after the death of a pet, it’s important to acknowledge that there was a loss.
 Numerous books deal with the issue, and they can make thoughtful gifts when a beloved dog has passed.
 One such classic is Dog Heaven, by Cynthia Rylant.

 Bottom line: There’s no getting around it: if you loved the dog, you’re going to be sad–and the grief may last longer than you expect.
 Don’t let others tell you how to feel or what to do; only you know what makes sense for you.